-Simon writes: This is a guest article by Emilio Goldenhersch who I had the pleasure of getting to know when he joined Fritjof Capra’s Capra Course in the autumn last year to deepen his already keen interest in the systems view of life.
-His interest and knowing in systems thinking was one of the inspirations which led him to become of one the co-founders of Mindcotine, and extremely interesting start-up which combines the very latest in VR technology with mindfulness practices, psychological therapies, biofeedback and community engagement.
+Simon writes: This is a guest article by Emilio Goldenhersch whose interest in systems thinking was one of the inspirations which led him to become of one the co-founders of Mindcotine, a start-up which combines the very latest in VR technology with mindfulness practices, psychological therapies, biofeedback and community engagement.

 Self-Empowerment Through VR to Quit Smoking